 I’m not saying that was the start of my lack of confidence in my skin, I mean maybe it was, maybe it wasn’t.
 But that moment sticks with me and I feel like that is when I really started to over analyze myself.

 I hope you guys have a cup of tea ready, this is going to be a long post!
 If not, pause here and stick the kettle on.
 You’ll thank me later!
 Also, I’ll have two sugars please hun!
 I really want this post to help anyone who has suffered or who is suffering from confidence issues with their skin.
 Whether it be acne or any other skin conditions.
-This is my journey and I hope you can all take something away from it.
+This is my journey on how acne affected my confidence and I hope you can all take something away from it.

 The following year after that incident, I became obsessed with my skin.
 I didn’t want anyone to see me without makeup, not even my best friends.
 In fact, it got so bad that when we had girly nights in, I would sleep in my makeup (EEEEEKKK future me cringes at past me) and say “I forgot to take it off” just so they didn’t see it.
 Looking back 1.
 My friends are amazing and would never have judged me.
 2. My skin wasn’t even that bad… But to me, it was the worst thing in the world, no matter what anyone said!